ayeshamou/Archery-Game-In-Virtual-Reality/README.md

 - SteamVR plugins for Unity

 ## Requirements for the Experience in Virtual Reality
-- Virtual Reality Setup for gaming like Oculus, HTC Vive or Samsung odyssey
+- Virtual Reality Setup for gaming like Oculus, HTC Vive or Samsung Odyssey

+## Instructions for playing
+- The player needs to install Unity game engine and run Archery.exe file
+- To experience in Virtual Reality, there needs to be a setup with Oculus or HTC Vive or Samsung Odyssey